 Lawyers for the Haffejee family, who live in Pietermaritzburg, also served Batohi with notice that they would go to court for relief should she not allow a new inquest into this death to go ahead.

 His family believes that he died as a result of torture and that the hanging was staged.

-Aggett, a trade unionist and activist, was detained in 1981 for his involvement with the African Food and Canning Workers Union (AFCWU). mysterious circumstances at the notorious John Vorster Square security branch headquarters on February 2 1982.
+Aggett, a trade unionist and activist, was detained in 1981 for his involvement with the African Food and Canning Workers Union (AFCWU).
+He was found dead under mysterious circumstances at the notorious John Vorster Square security branch headquarters on February 2 1982.